Towards Carbon Negative

 Our rapid decarbonisation is thanks to our move away from coal (937 tCO2 / GWh), to biomass (120 tCO2 / GWh) and hydro (0 tCO2 / GWh).
 In January 2021 we sold our gas power stations and the following month, committed not to build any combined cycle gas turbine (394 tCO2 / GWh) power stations*.
 The gas sale is too recent to be reflected in data on this page.

-Drax is now the largest generator of renewable power in the UK, producing 13.7 TWh in 2019.
+Drax Power Staton is now the largest single site generator of renewable power in the UK, producing 14.1 TWh in 2020.

 Each of our power generation and storage technologies can be operated flexibly.
 They deliver electricity and essential system services in support less flexible renewable technologies dependent on weather conditions.
 Our technologies will play an important role in the UK’s transition towards net zero by 2050 and a grid powered predominantly by intermittent wind and solar.

 Using bioenergy with carbon capture and storage (BECCS), we will remove more CO2 from the atmosphere than is emitted during power generation, creating a negative carbon footprint for Drax by 2030.

 By 2030 we must:

 - Close our two remaining coal-fired power generation units at Drax Power Station.
-We plan to stop using coal in March 2021.
+We stopped commercial power generation using coal in March 2021.

-- Having at least two biomass units operating with BECCS running at 90% availability, capturing and storing eight million tonnes of CO2 a year
+- Have two biomass units operating with BECCS running at 90% availability, capturing and storing eight million tonnes of CO2 a year

 We have included all harmful greenhouse gases as defined by the Kyoto Protocol in our calculations.